burdettadam/marty-microservices-framework/docs/SERVICES_MIGRATION_STRATEGY.md

 # Services Migration Strategy: Eliminate Templates, Migrate Real Services

+## Status: ✅ COMPLETED

+**Final Outcome:** All services in `services/` were templates/examples - **none were production services**.
+All have been archived to `boneyard/` with appropriate naming and documentation.

 ## Executive Summary

-The `services/` directory contains mostly **service templates and generators** (Jinja2 `.j2` files) that are no longer needed.
-We are **simplifying the framework by eliminating the generator system entirely**.
-Only real service implementations will be migrated to `mmf_new/`.
+The `services/` directory contained **service templates and examples** (not production services).
+We **simplified the framework by archiving the entire template system**.
+The `mmf_new/services/identity/` service already serves as the reference implementation for hexagonal architecture.
 This follows our successful "copy and refactor" approach used for mmf integration files and middleware.

 ## Current State Analysis